 What do I do if I test negative on a Rapid Antigen Test?

-1) If you have symptoms of COVID-19, and you have tested negative on only one RAT, you must still presume that you have COVID-19 and must follow the self-isolation requirements for someone with COVID-19.
+1) If you have symptoms of COVID-19, and you have tested negative on only one RAT, follow the self-isolation requirements for someone with COVID-19.

 4) If you don't have symptoms of COVID-19 but have been informed that you are a close contact, follow the requirements for close contacts of someone who has tested positive for COVID-19.